Matador Docs

 Swap with Slippage Protection

-Allow an automated bot to execute swaps, but enforce a minimum output amount based on an on-chain oracle.
+Allow an automated bot to execute swaps, but enforce a minimum output amount supplied by the policy parameters.

 import "abis/UniswapV3.json" as Uniswap;